syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ![CodabarBarcode](Symbology_Images/CodaBar.png)

 ### Code 11
-The [Code11Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code11Barcode.html) Symbology is used primarily for labeling the telecommunications equipment and it has the following structure.
+The [Code11Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code11Barcode.html) Symbology is used primarily for labelling telecommunications equipment and it has the following structure:

-* Allows character set of digits (0-9), dash (-).
+* Allows character set of digits (0-9) and dash (-).
 * Each character is encoded with 3 bars and 2 spaces.
-* Of these five elements, there may be two wide and three narrow elements or one wide and four narrow elements.
+* There may be two wide and three narrow elements or one wide and four narrow elements among these five elements.

 {% tabs %}
 {% highlight xaml %}